ghga-de/milestones-docs/26-dracula-ant/technical_specification.md

 - Create a work package and access token after clicking a submit button
 - Show the access token together with the work package ID in the format that can be pasted to the CLI (GHGA connector)
 - Add a button to copy this to the clipboard
-- Show how long the access token is valid (TODO, see above)
+- *Possible extension (not in this epic)*: Show how long the access token is valid

 ## Human Resource/Time Estimation: